 Shettleston Harriers relies on volunteers and for this reason we are now asking for parent helpers to become involved in the club.
 Any parent interested in wishing more advice should speak to one of the coaches or myself.

-I have included information for young athletes on the following page.
+We have included information for young athletes on the following page.
 Please explain my role within the club to your young athlete and let him/her know that I am there to help if needed.

 If you wish to see a copy of Scottish Athletics Child Protection Policy or any other policies relating to your child’s welfare this information will be available on the Shettleston Harriers website .